- Awesome Birds of Prey

 The Scottish Wildcat is Britain's only wild feline and only remaining large predator.

-Scottish Wildcats are classified as Vulnerable by the International Union for Conservation of Nature and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.
+Scottish Wildcats are classified as Critically Endangered and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.

 The main threat to this wonderful species is interbreeding with feral domestic cats which is slowly diluting their gene pool through hybridisation.